cdrini/openlibrary-wikidata-bot/README.md

 - `virtualenv`

 1. Clone the repo.
 2. Run `setup.sh`.
-This will create a virtual environment, install requirements, and setup authentication for Wikidata and OpenLibrary.
+This will create a virtual environment, install requirements, and setup authentication for Wikidata and Open Library.